br3ndonland/br3ndonland.github.io-jekyll/docs/pages/about.md

 <img src="../img/udacity-pagespeed-insights.png" alt="Portfolio website screenshot for mobile device" class="img-fluid" width="150px">

 **This website!** This was my second project for the Udacity Full Stack Web Developer nanodegree program.
 We were provided with a design mockup (screenshot) of a developer portfolio webpage, and had to replicate the design with HTML and CSS.
-I based the webpage on Bootstrap v4.0.0-beta, and gained experience integrating Bootstrap components and formatting.

-I included extensive customization, including CSS styles and a toggle button in the footer that uses jQuery JavaScript to change the page color scheme.
+I based the webpage styling on Bootstrap v4.0.0.
+I also included extensive customization, including CSS styles and a toggle button that uses jQuery JavaScript to change the page color scheme.
 I then built the webpage into a website with Jekyll, and hosted it with GitHub Pages.

 Hope you enjoy the site!